gazebosim/gz-harmonic/highlights.md

 - [Add Vulkan QML backend](https://github.com/gazebosim/gz-gui/pull/467)
   - Improves support for the Vulkan in the 3D rendering window in Gazebo GUI by adding native Vulkan backend using Qt's QML Vulkan Render Hardware Interface (RHI).
-    For Qt versions >= 5.15.2, Gazebo is able to pass the Vulkan texuture from Ogre to Qt and renders it onto the QQuickWindow (GPU -> GPU).
+    For Qt versions >= 5.15.2, Gazebo is able to pass the Vulkan texture from Ogre to Qt and renders it onto the QQuickWindow (GPU -> GPU).
     For Qt versions < 5.15.2, a fallback method is used in which the Vulkan texture from Ogre is first transferred to the CPU then passed to Qt (GPU -> CPU -> GPU).